Smart Solutions: Smart Technology, Smart Homes & Smart Energy

 A smart city is one that utilises Information and Communication Technologies (ICT) to share data with its citizens.
 The objective of a smart city is to improve the well-being of its inhabitants, as well as to improve the government services responsible for supporting them.

 For example, ICT is a critical smart energy feature that can facilitate smart solutions across an entire metropolis.
 Such smart solutions are capable of enhancing the quality and performance of urban services such as energy infrastructure.
-An example in practice is the Feed-in Tariff (FiT) scheme, set to be replaced by the Smart Export Guarantee (SEG) scheme from 1st January 2020.
-ICT would allow homeowners to export energy back to the National Grid and receive payment in return.
+An example in practice is the Smart Export Guarantee (SEG).
+ICT allows homeowners to export energy back to the National Grid and receive payment in return.

 Five principal features of the smart solutions that determine a city's “smartness” are: